nbouvrette/svgfallback/README.md

 ### Size

-- Full version: 5.63kb (with all comments)
+- Full version: 6.31kb (with all comments)
-- Minified: 1.41kb (feel free to minify it yourself with tools such as http://jscompress.com/)
+- Minified: 1.65kb (feel free to minify it yourself with tools such as http://jscompress.com/)
-- Minified & Compressed: 0.64kb
+- Minified & Compressed: 0.79kb

 ### Supports
  - Browsers: IE6+, Android Browser 2+ and any other browsers which will bypass the script when unnecessary.
  - HTML: Image 'src' only
- - CSS: Everything that uses '.svg' in selector rules.
+ - CSS: `background` and `backgroundImage` style properties.

 Limitations are per design to keep the script small.
 Considering most devices support SVG nowadays this is just a safe, lean and simple fallback for legacy browsers.